-The RSO population in the GEO regime is classified with a taxonomy used by the European Space Agency's DISCOS database (Database and Information System Characterising Objects in Space).5 For GEO objects, seven orbit categories are selected to classify the type of orbits traversed by these RSOs-two controlled classes and five uncontrolled classes.
+The RSO population in the GEO regime is classified with a taxonomy used by the European Space Agency's DISCOS database (Database and Information System Characterising Objects in Space) [6].
+For GEO objects, seven categories are selected to classify the types of orbits exhibited-two controlled classes and five uncontrolled classes (see Table 1).
 Note that only uncontrolled objects are assumed to contribute to local debris congestion in this study.
-GEO RSOs are selected according to the element bounds used in the European Space Agency's Classification of Geosynchronous Objects reports:5 eccentricity less than 0.2, inclination less than 70°, and mean motion between 0.9-1.1 revs per sidereal day, corresponding to the semi-major axis range [-2596,3068] km with respect to GEO.
+GEO RSOs are selected according to the orbit element bounds used in the European Space Agency's Classification of Geosynchronous Objects reports [6]: eccentricity less than 0.2 (e < 0.2), inclination less than 70° ($i < 70^{\circ}$), and mean motion between 0.9 and 1.1 revs per sidereal day (0.9 < n < 1.1), corresponding to the semi-major axis range -2596 km < a < 3068 km with respect to GEO.

-Orbital data is obtained from the publicly-available two-line element (TLE) sets provided by U.S. Strategic Command (USSTRATCOM).[‡] For this study, a reference TLE set obtained on 02/28/2014 is employed; the class distribution for the 1145 objects extracted from this set is shown in Figure 1.
-TLE data are provided in the form of doubly-averaged Keplerian elements with mean motion instead of semi-major axis, 10 transformed into Cartesian states in the true equator, mean equinox (TEME) frame 12 with SGP-4 theory. ^{13§} Note that because of the limited accuracy of TLE data sets, these data
+Orbital data is obtained from the publicly-available two-line element (TLE) sets provided by U.S. Strategic Command (USSTRATCOM).3 For this study, a reference TLE set obtained on 02/28/2014 is employed; the class distribution for the 1145 objects extracted from this set is shown in Fig. 1.
+TLE data are provided in the form of doubly-averaged Keplerian elements with mean motion instead of semi-major axis [15], transformed into Cartesian states in the true equator, mean equinox (TEME) frame [25] with SGP-4 theory [10].4 Note that because of the limited accuracy of TLE data sets, these data are not intended for studies that require highly-precise orbit prediction capabilities.
+Furthermore, as only objects larger than approximately 0.8-1.0 m in effective diameter are actively tracked at the GEO altitude [6], only objects at least of this size are considered here.
+Since this analysis only includes the trackable, cataloged, and unclassified GEO population with recent TLE sets, the findings of this study serve to illustrate a lower bound of the actual potential for conjunctions during GEO re-orbit.